LEARNAcademy/syllabus/rails/active-record-intro.md

 #### Process

+This topic concerns Rails models, the database layer of MVC.
+Databases live on our local machine and cannot be pushed to GitHub.
+To create documentation of the code in this challenge we will make a markdown file that will be pushed to the `database-challenges` repository.

 - `cd` to your Desktop
 - $ `rails new active-record -d postgresql -T`
 - `cd` into the project